General Equipment at Cedar Rapids School Buildings Cedar Rapids Iowa

 Boilermakers who installed, maintained, and repaired boilers in Cedar Rapids schools may have been exposed to:

-- Boiler insulation (lagging): External wrapping on boilers allegedly containing asbestos in high concentrations from manufacturers including Johns-Manville and A.P.
-Green Industries
+- Boiler insulation (lagging): External wrapping on boilers allegedly containing asbestos in high concentrations Industries

-- Refractory materials: Asbestos-containing cements and insulation blocks from A.P.
-Green and Eagle-Picher used inside boilers and furnace applications
+- Refractory materials: Asbestos-containing cements and insulation blocks used inside boilers and furnace applications

-- Gaskets and seals: Boiler door gaskets, manhole cover gaskets, and handhole gaskets from Garlock Sealing Technologies and other suppliers
+- Gaskets and seals: Boiler door gaskets, manhole cover gaskets, and handhole gaskets from gaskets and packing and other suppliers

-- Asbestos rope and woven products: Used to seal boiler components and pipe connections, reportedly including products from Johns-Manville and Thermal American Products
+- Asbestos rope and woven products: Used to seal boiler components and pipe connections, reportedly including products and Thermal American Products

 Custodians and Maintenance Workers